carblue/acos5/README.md

 Common usage won't exceed these limits and the driver will "just work".
 E.g. probably You won't have a file in Your file system that will be addressed by such a long 18-byte path, e.g.
 0x3F00_4100_4200_4300_4400_4500_4600_4700_4710
 An 18-byte path length won't work, as OpenSC data structures are limited to a path length of 16 bytes.
-File ids 0x41A0 - 0x41FF are reserved for the driver.
-It will place generated RSA files into this range of file ids and will delete - if necessary - any other types of files in this range of file ids (and even RSA files that are not listed in PrKDF/PuKDF).
+File ids 0x5000 - 0x5FFF are reserved for the driver and PKCS#15 files 0x5031, 0x5032 and 0x5033.
+The driver will place generated RSA files into this range of file ids and will delete - if necessary - any other types of files in this range of file ids (and even RSA files that are not listed in PrKDF/PuKDF).
 And a driver rule to name explicitly: In case of manually adding records to 'PIN file', 'Symmetric Key file' or 'Security Environment file': These are record-based file types, i.e. content gets addressed by a record no. **and** store inside that record an ID (of pin, sym. key or SE condition): Record no. and ID always must be the same !
 This can be checked only for readable files, and 'PIN file' / 'Symmetric Key file' never are readable.
 If a manually added 'Symmetric Key' is not listed in SKDF, then it does not exist for OpenSC/driver and the record/key will be overwritten next time a 'key store' or 'unwrap' operation occurs !

-So this is the point: It would be graceful reacting upon such limits/rules violations with error returns and respective error messages in opensc-debug.log, but often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
+So this is the point: It would be graceful reacting upon such limits/rules violations with error returns and respective error messages in opensc-debug.log, but all too often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
 So, if anybody wants to contribute, removing these rough edges is an easy way to start.
 And if the driver is "impolite" currently, it's most likely something about card content, that is different from expected according to PKCS#15 / ISO/IEC 7816-15 / OpenSC.
+It's tough for outsiders to spot from OpenSC code: What is the exact requirement for ASN.1 content of PKCS#15 files.
+Maybe it's easier to read from [PKCS15.asn](https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn"), which is specifically crafted/modified from a module pkcs-15v1_1.asn found by a web search, for compatibility with OpenSC version 0.19.0 ? - 0.21.0, libtasn1 and ACOS5.
+It's also internally used by the driver in non-Windows builds.

-Akin to the www with it's broken links phenomenon, that may happen with a smart card as well: A lot in PKCS#15 and ACOS5 depends on "pointing to", and that may easily be broken.
+Akin to the www with it's broken links phenomenon, that may happen with a smart card as well: A lot in PKCS#15 and ACOS5 depends on "pointing to", and that may easily be broken by software bugs or ?.
 Thus I plan to integrate detection code for this kind of errors and more, for pkcs15-init --sanity-check
 Thus a sanity-check without any errors found should prevent the driver from becoming "impolite" or reporting errors.

 ## Steps towards driver binary builds and setup

 1. Prerequisite installations are done, optionally read   [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md").
-   If Your OS is different from debian/Ubuntu, then I recommend to inspect all 3 build.rs files once, whether the lines starting with `println!("cargo:rustc-link` are correct: Maybe for other OS the library names might differ or the path specified there.
+   If Your OS is different from debian/Ubuntu, then I recommend to inspect all 3 build.rs files once (in folders acos5, acos5_pkcs15 and opensc-sys), whether the lines starting with `println!("cargo:rustc-link` are correct: Maybe for other OS the library names might differ or the path specified there.
 If libraries aren't located in linkers 'standard' directory search list, then lines println!("cargo:rustc-link-search=native=path"); might need to be added and path adapted.

    and then build the driver acos5:
    `user@host:~/path/to/acos5_root_downloaded$  cargo build --release`.
 The 2 shared object binaries will be built into directory target/release
    `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-unneeded target/release/libacos5.so`
    `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-unneeded target/release/libacos5_pkcs15.so`
-   Towards OpenSC, the driver's name is acos5_external, in order to make it distinguishable from a quite useless acos5 internal driver, that existed in OpenSC throughout until version 0.19.0
+   Towards OpenSC, the driver's name is `acos5_external`, in order to make it distinguishable from a quite useless acos5 internal driver, that existed in OpenSC throughout until version 0.19.0

 2. Copy acos5_pkcs15/acos5_external.profile to the directory where all the other .profile files installed by OpenSC are located, for Linux probably in /usr/share/opensc/ or /usr/local/share/opensc/, for Windows something like C:/Program Files/OpenSC Project/OpenSC/profiles.

 3. Adapt opensc.conf (see below).
 Also, in the beginning, switch on logging by a setting `debug=3;`
    If all the above went well, the log file will have an entry within it's first 4 lines, reporting: "load_dynamic_driver: successfully loaded card driver 'acos5_external'".
-   Check that by reissuing: `opensc-tool --info`
+   Check that by issuing: `opensc-tool --info`
    The last command should have successfully loaded card driver 'acos5_external', but it didn't yet use it.
 The next will do so (and also check for disallowed duplicate file ids):
    `opensc-tool --serial`
 4. In case build errors or other errors occur:
    You have a copy of the opensc-sys binding on Your system in directory opensc-sys.
-   If there are build errors, then go to that folder and issue `cargo test test_struct_sizeof -- --nocapture
+   If there are build errors, then go to that folder and issue `cargo test test_struct_sizeof -- --nocapture`
    Likely that fails then, and an error reason is found by asking why didn't that find the library libopensc.so or does the version reported differ, or ?, or as the worst case:
    OpenSC was built with different settings/switches than the binding requires/assumes.
    Other errors occur: Likely the opensc.conf file is incorrect.
    Otherwise file an issue.

-When You change/update Your OpenSC installation: Only step 1 needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then build the driver.
+When You change/update Your OpenSC installation: Only step 1 needs to be redone, and as I don't know whether Rust's rerun feature is reliable, I first delete folder target and file Cargo.lock, then (re-)build the driver.

 The required opensc.conf entries:
 The location of opensc.conf on Linux: /etc/opensc/opensc.conf.